 Fully live via Zoom, MSVA is a boutique program known for its multi-faceted curriculum, stellar faculty, and unparalleled networking opportunities.
 At Main Street Vegan Academy, you are not simply a name on a roster: once accepted as a student, you're part of the family.
 Upon completion, you'll be awarded the respected Vegan Lifestyle Coach & Educator (VLCE) certification, preparing you to upgrade your outreach, start a Vegan business, or be a competitive candidate for a position at an animal rights organization or plant-based company.
 If you wish to stay connected with MSVA after your course, we have an active alumni community, and offer follow-up support and online reunions at no charge.

-Whether you're looking for simply the finest Vegan education available, or to make your mark as coach, entrepreneur, or influencer, joining the MSVA family will give you the knowledge and credential to play your unique part in creating a world fueled by compassion and good sense.
+Whether you're looking for simply the finest Vegan education available, or to make your mark as a coach, entrepreneur, or influencer, joining the MSVA family will give you the knowledge and credential to play your unique part in creating a world fueled by compassion and good sense.

 ABC Localish features Main Street Vegan Academy and Riverdel Cheese, a business started by MSVA graduate Michaela Grob, in this mini-feature, sponsored by Hiscox Insurance.
 Also featured is Forbes who provided canine companionship for the first 33 Main Street Vegan Academy cohorts.
 Love you forever, Forbes.